h-livv/citehop/docs/GETTING_STARTED.md

 }
 ```

-**Citehop's job ends at this file.** What you do next — load it in a notebook,
+**CiteHop's job ends at this file.** What you do next — load it in a notebook,
 filter `human_confirmed`, write a review, or decide a research question — is
 your judgment.
 The software will not form a problem statement for you.